 Design & Iteration

 I started the design process by researching iconography and imagery related to 3D bioprinting process stated above.

 3D Bioprinting Process

 To supplement appropriate imagery, I brainstormed the process of 3D bioprinting.
 Knowing the exact process informed my design on creating an icon that explains the situation.

-This image shows the three-step process I originally drafted for 3D printed clothes:
+This image shows the three-step process of bioprinting.